Boots

 UI Refinement

-The final stages of developing the bottom navigation focused on refining the icons, visual design, and interaction patterns.
-I discovered that the grey used for deselected icons didn't meet contrast requirements with Boots Blue, the brand's official highlight color.
+I discovered that the grey used for deselected icons didn't meet contrast requirements with Boots Blue, the brand's official highlight colour.
 By increasing the lightness of the grey by 18 points, I ensured adequate contrast between selected and deselected states, leading to the removal of the old colour variant from the design system.

 Summary

-The app was updated with the new navigation component, which led to a 8-24% increase in total sales across platforms.
-As a result, App Store reviews improved by 1.5%.
-I was then asked to keep collaborating with the Boots team, contributing to various projects, including updating pages to the new design system and creating the Price Advantage branding, which was featured in nationwide marketing and advertising campaigns.
+The app was updated with a new navigation component, resulting in an 8% increase in total sales across the platform, bringing the overall sales growth to 24%.
+Additionally, App Store ratings improved by 1.5 stars.
+Following these successes, I continued collaborating with the Boots team on various projects, including updating pages to align with the new design system and developing the Price Advantage branding, which was prominently featured in nationwide marketing and advertising campaigns.